4Soft-de/harness-browser3d/projects/harness-browser3d-library/README.md

 # Harness Browser 3D

 A high performance angular component for displaying 3D representations of bordnet harnesses.
-Harness element selection and coloring is also supported.
+Harness element selection, arbitrary coloring and custom views are also supported.

 ## Usage